-Thank you for your interest in how to be a responsible vessel operator in the presence of marine wildlife.
+Thank you for your interest in how to be a responsible and safe vessel operator in the presence of marine wildlife.

-If you have witnessed an incident of concern, please call the DFO Incident Reporting Line at 1-800-465-4336.
+If you have witnessed an incident of concern, please contact the DFO Incident Reporting Line at 1-800-465-4336 /

 Humpback Whale blows can be 2m high but are difficult to see in windy conditions.
 The blows of smaller whale species, such as Minke Whales and Killer Whales, can be much more difficult to detect.

-Aggregations of birds often means that there is a lot of feed in the area and thereby an enhanced chance of whale presence.
+Aggregations of birds often indicate that there is a lot of feed in the area and thereby an enhanced chance of whale presence.

 The coloured areas on these maps indicate locations of known whale density off northeastern Vancouver Island, with the dark blue areas highlighting regions where enhanced caution is especially required.
 Note that the locations of individual marine mammals cannot be predicted with certainty, and therefore the key points to avoid collision should always be followed.